gkirbyjones/Superb-POS-GKJ/README.md

 ### Next Steps
 The app is a work in progress, and there are many areas that could be improved or extended.
 Some ideas for next steps include:
-- implement a real API to fetch product data, rather than using a faked data source
+- implement a real API to fetch product data, rather than using a fake data source
+- the repository implementation is very basic and should be improved, for example by scheduling data synchronisation with remote source(s)
 - there are no tests yet, so adding unit tests for the shared code and UI tests for the iOS app is required
 - implement a proper navigation flow using the Coordinator pattern
 - the iOS app UI is very basic and could be improved, for example defining a Layout Guide with centralised styles and colors, font definitions etc
-- the repository implementation is very basic and should be improved, for example by scheduling data synchronisation with remote source(s)
 - error handling is not implemented yet, NOTE: need to consider coroutine cancellation - do not try/catch everything
 - the current requirements are (deliberately) very basic, additional features may challenge assumptions made above.
 - Xcodegen or Tuist could be used to generate the Xcode project, which would make it easier to maintain and share the project structure.
 - update ktlint rules to allow for JetPack Compose code style
+- replace any magic numbers with constants
+- there may be a case for creating a typealias for List<Product> to make the code more readable, e.g. Products = List<Product>
+- alternatively, encapsulate the list in a class, e.g. value(?) class Products(val products: List<Product>), to better track/extend functionality in the future